Clustering with missing data: which equivalent for Rubin's rules?: Method

 \subsubsection{Consensus with complete data}

-Consensus clustering has been addressed by several authors since several decades (see e.g. \cite{Day86, Vega11} for a survey).
-The main idea of consensus clustering is to agglomerate the separate partitions $\left(\Psi_\nbpart\right)_{1\leq \nbpart\leq \Nbpart}$ (called \textit{contributory partitions}) into a global partition that must be as similar as possible to the contributory partitions according to an index, like the Rand index (i.e. the proportion of agreements between partitions).
-These contributory partitions can be due to various algorithms, or several tuning parameters, several sets of features etc. Recently, \cite{Jain17} brought a strong theoretical framework to consensus clustering by seeing a consensus algorithm as an estimate of the partition minimizing the expected sum of the dissimilarity $\delta$ with all separate partitions (over all partitions).
+Consensus clustering has been addressed by several authors since several decades (see e.g. \citet{Day86, Vega11} for a survey).
+The main idea of consensus clustering is to agglomerate the separate partitions $\left(\Psi_\nbpart\right)_{1\leq \nbpart\leq \Nbpart}$ (called \textit{contributory partitions}) into a global partition that must be as similar as possible to the contributory partitions according to an index, like the Rand index defined as the proportion of agreements between partitions, \textit{\textit{i.e.}} $\frac{1}{\Nbind(\Nbind-1)}\sum_{\left(\nbind,\nbind'\right)}\delta_{\nbind\nbind'}$ where $\delta_{\nbind\nbind'}$ is equal to 0 if individuals $\nbind$ and $\nbind'$ belong to the same cluster in one partition and not in the other; and $\delta_{\nbind\nbind'}$ is equal to 1 otherwise.
+These contributory partitions can be due to various algorithms, or several tuning parameters, several sets of features etc. Recently, \citet{Jain17} brought a strong theoretical framework to consensus clustering by seeing a consensus algorithm as an estimate of the partition minimizing the expected sum of the dissimilarity $\delta$ with all separate partitions (over all partitions).
 More precisely, the expected partition is defined as follows